 Fourth Grade Campout

-Fourth graders, the "seniors" of the Lower School, look forward to the annual Fourth Grade Campout.
-This team building and bonding experience takes advantage of the beauty and amenities Tatnall’s campus offers, while encouraging our almost-Middle Schoolers to practice their maturity and autonomy with problem solving tasks and getting out of their comfort zone.
+Students look forward to the annual Fourth Grade Campout.
+This team building and bonding experience takes advantage of the beauty and amenities Tatnall’s campus offers, while encouraging our students to practice their maturity and autonomy with problem solving tasks and getting out of their comfort zone.